Above & Beyond – Contributing to the Community

 Sharing our sports facilities

-LES encourages wide use by local clubs and societies of its sports facilities.
-LES currently has 27 such organisations, some of which have free use, and others pay a small subsidised fee.
+Loughborough Schools Foundation encourages wide use by local clubs and societies of its sports facilities.
+LSF currently has 27 such organisations, some of which have free use, and others pay a small subsidised fee.
 These are wide-ranging in user age groups and abilities through swimming lessons, over 40’s football to local cricket, rugby, netball and badminton groups.

 LGS hosted a number of competitions including County Cup tournaments, Regional RFU matches and events for the English Schools Cricket Association.